AndreaBarghigiani/EpicReactNotes/React/React.useEffect().md

-`React.useEffect()` is the Hook way that let us run some code when some state/values/props has changed.
+`React.useEffect()` is the Hook way that let us run some code when some state/values/props have changed.
 At first, when Hooks have been introduced, this looked like the answer to the [[lifecycle methods]] that we were used to use in a React class component.

+> This is very similar to [[React.useLayoutEffect()|useLayoutEffect]] with the main difference that when we use the `useEffect` Hook it gets run **after** the component renders and ensures that your effect callback does not block browser painting.

 Anyway as we will dig deeper in this note `React.useEffect()` has many benefits that go over the standard lifecycle methods.
 Basic syntax: